Outward Bound: Current

-Outward Bound International was founded as a non-profit organization in 2004 to license the use of the brand name "Outward Bound" and to provide support for the international network of schools.
-Today there are organizations, called schools, in more than 35 countries with 250 wilderness and urban locations around the world which are attended by more than 250,000 people each year.
-Separate organizations operate the schools in each of the other countries in which Outward Bound operates.
+Outward Bound International was founded as a non-profit organisation in 2004 to license the use of the brand name "Outward Bound" and to provide support for the international network of schools.
+Today there are organisations, called schools, in more than 35 countries with 250 wilderness and urban locations around the world which are attended by more than 250,000 students each year.
+Separate organisations operate the schools in each of the countries in which Outward Bound operates.
+In 2025 Outward Bound has licensees operating 37 schools in 34 countries across 6 continents.

+Since its founding in the middle of the last century, Outward Bound has encouraged individuals to test their physical and emotional limits in challenging outdoor adventure programs.
+The experiences are a means of building inner strength and a heightened awareness of human interdependence.
+Outward Bound's compass rose emblem serves as the logo for almost all the schools around the world.

 Blue Peter nautical flag

 The name Outward Bound derives from a nautical expression that refers to the moment a ship leaves the harbour.
 This is signified by Outward Bound's use of the nautical flag, the Blue Peter (a white square inside a blue square).
 JF Fuller adapted the Outward Bound motto, "To Serve, To Strive and not To Yield," from the poem "Ulysses" by Alfred Lord Tennyson: